Mahanagar Telephone Nigam Limited: Telephone and Mobile

 Phone numbers belonging to MTNL start with the prefix 2 in fixed line telephones and WLL.
 In GSM, mobile numbers start with the prefixes 901x, 9757, 9868, 9869, 9968, and 9969.

 MTNL's efficiency has drastically improved over the years.
-In the past, a customer had to wait much longer to secure a connection but now he/she can receive a connection within hours of the subscription request being filed.
+In the past, a customer had to wait much longer to secure a connection, but now he/she can receive a connection within hours of the subscription request being filed.

 Spectrum frequency holding summary

 MTNL owns spectrum in 900 MHz, 1800 MHz, and 2100 MHz bands across two circle of country.

 3G Mobile Service

 MTNL started 3G services in India under the name of "MTNL 3G Jadoo."
-Services offered include video calling, mobile TV and mobile broadband with high speed data connectivity up to 3.6 Mbit/s from 11 December 2008.
+Services offered include video calling, mobile TV and mobile broadband with high-speed data connectivity up to 3.6 Mbit/s from 11 December 2008.
 MTNL plans to offer 3G services across India by mid-2009.
 MTNL also provides 3G data cards for usage in devices other than mobile phones.
 MTNL will be installing 15 lakh 3G lines in the first phase of its 3G roll-out in Mumbai and Delhi (which currently have 40 lakh existing mobile lines).
-MTNL announced in Jan, 2012 that they will upgrade its 3G network to more advanced HSPA+ with download speeds up to 28.8Mbit/s before the end of 2012.
+MTNL announced in January 2012 that it would upgrade its 3G network to more advanced HSPA+ with download speeds up to 28.8 Mbit/s before the end of 2012.

-MTNL rolled out its BlackBerry solutions on the 2G and 3G networks by launching India's first 3G-enabled BlackBerry Bold smart phones.
+MTNL rolled out its BlackBerry solutions on the 2G and 3 G networks by launching India's first 3G-enabled BlackBerry Bold smartphones.